Source Code Quality¶

 Security Dependencies Policy¶

-With each weekly release we update our dependencies in order to integrate their latest security patches.
+With each monthly release we update our dependencies in order to integrate their latest security patches.

 Both services track public vulnerabilities listed on MITRE’s Common Vulnerabilities and Exposures (CVE) site.